xueranm/KuberneteCertificates/KCNA-Preparation.md

     - Right-Sizing
     - Reserved Instances (Reserve resources pricing method is better if you have good estimate about needed resources for years)
     - Spot Instances (For batch job or heavy load for a short amount of time.
 Idea of spot instances is that you get unused resources that have been over-provisioned by the cloud vendor for very low prices, con is that the resources are not reserved and may be taken by others paying "full price".

+## Other Knowledge

+### Deployment Strategy
+  * Recreate: Terminate the old version and release the new one.
+With downtime, no rollback
+  * Blue/Green: when you deploy an exact duuplicate of your workload.
+You can easily switch back and forth between the Blue and Green environemnt and terminate the old one when you are happy with the state of the new environment.
+  * A/B Testing: release a new version to a subset of users in a precise way (HTTP headers, cookie, weight, etc.).
+This doesn't come out of the box with Kubernetes, it imply extra work to setup a smarter loadbalancing system.
+  * Canary: Canary is when you deploy your changes and only roll it out for a subset of your users.
+If there are no reported problems then all users are shifted over to the new environment and the old environment is terminated.
+Rollback is slow.